 Lunar New Year: a celebration of tradition, superstitions, family, and great food.

 It is one of the most, if not the most, important holiday of most Asian cultures.
 Business and schools close and families all return to their hometowns to celebrate for a week.
-The new year marks new luck and fortune, so houses are cleaned to rid them of bad luck and memories and new clothes are bought to symbolize a fresh start.
+The new year marks new luck and fortune, so houses are cleaned to rid them of bad luck and memories and new clothes are bought to symbolize a fresh start

-Lunar New Year Gift-Giving: a Practice of Thoughtfulness and Superstition
+Lunar New Year Gift-Giving: A Practice of Thoughtfulness and Superstition

 So, do you get gifts during the Lunar New Year?
 The answer is YES.
 Plenty of gifts are given and received but there are specific rules and etiquettes to follow.
 Unlike birthdays or Christmas, Lunar New Year gifts centre around ensuring prosperity and good fortune and that’s where colours and numbers become very important.
 Gift-giving during the new year is a form of love and respect: as every gift is your wish for loved ones to have a year full of good fortune, an abundance of wealth and happiness.